 This model may explain why hot showers bring temporary yet instant relief to CHS patients.
 The heat from the water properly reactivates the TRPV1 receptors, modulating neurotransmitters like serotonin and somatostatin.
-Both serotonin and somatostatin are involved in regulating feelings of hunger, as well as accelerating digestion with the former and slowing digestion with the latter.
+Both serotonin and somatostatin regulate our body’s feelings of hunger.
+Serotonin accelerates digestion; somatostatin slows digestion down.
 In other words, TRPV1 activation keeps the gastrointestinal tract running smoothly.
 TRPV1 deactivation via cannabinoids would, presumably, achieve the exact opposite.

 What Do Hot Showers Have to Do with Capsaicin?